-A) If an applicant or operator fails to comply with this Ordinance, the Township, in addition to any other remedy under this Ordinance, shall immediately revoke the special land use permit (SLUP) and site plan approval if after giving the applicant or operator reasonable notice and an opportunity to be heard.
-If applicant can't provide a compliance solution with 45 days, applicant shall immediately move SES offline until compliance proof is provided.
+A) If an applicant or operator fails to comply with this Ordinance, the Township, in addition to any other remedy under this Ordinance, may immediately revoke the special land use permit (SLUP) and site plan approval if after giving the applicant or operator reasonable notice and an opportunity to be heard.
+If applicant can't provide a compliance solution with 45 days, applicant shall immediately move the SES offline until compliance proof is provided.
 The Township may require reinitiating SLUP application process if compliance issue affects or requires different systems that may affect performance or previous permitting terms.
-Additionally, the Township may pursue legal or equitable action to abate a violation and recover any and all costs, including the Township's actual attorney fees and costs.
+Additionally (or in the alternative), the Township may pursue legal or equitable action to abate a violation and recover any and all costs, including the Township's actual attorney fees and costs.

 Section 3.
-Amendment of Article 4: Section 408 B & Article 7; Section 734:
+Amendment of sections 408 and 412:

-Article 4: Section 408 B & Article 7; Section 734 of the Township's Zoning Ordinance are hereby amended to add "Commercial Solar Energy Systems" as a special land use in the Agricultural and Industrial zoning districts.
+Sections 408 and 412 of the Township's Zoning Ordinance are hereby amended to add "Commercial Solar Energy Systems" as a special land use in the Agricultural and Industrial zoning districts.